 Analyzing an excerpt from the “Journey” series next to Ansel Adam’s Redwood Grove allows us to see how color affects the representation of a subject.
 Both photographs depict the poetic, monumental Redwood trees of Northern California.
 There is no attempt to twist or recontextualize nature in either photograph – each is a testament to the majesty of the trees.
 Adams’ work is more documentarian, less elaborated in the staid, simple black and white tones, but the rich greens and browns of Kathryn’s work, combined with the slightly lower angle, emphasize a sense of magic in the trees.
 The forest is cast in a fairy tale, and one million possibilities exist within its borders.

-Belmont Series – Images by Kathryn Wagner This series of photographs, titled “Belmont” has been coming of age for the past few months.
+This series of photographs, titled “Belmont” has been coming of age for the past few months.
 I have been fascinated by the contrast of the built environment especially in domestic terms, and the natural world.
-This series is exploring how that divide has…
+This series is exploring how that divide has grown over time, within the historic Belmont neighborhood.

 Julian Schnabel’s immaculate 2007 The Diving Bell and the Butterfly creates an ethereal, heartbreaking atmosphere that reminds me a great deal of Kathryn’s works from the “One Day” series, or this piece from the “Journey” series.
 The setting for The Diving Bell and the Butterfly is a rehabilitation center on the Northern coast of France, and Schnabel, an accomplished artist and director, portrays the place lovingly in sandy taupes, purpley-gray blues, and a divine yellowy-white light.
 In Kathryn’s works the beaches of the Outer Banks are shown in a similar way, with the hint of human and animal life adding the touch of emotion that pervades the entire duration of Schnabel’s film.
 Having seen the film before being introduced to Kathryn’s work, upon reviewing it’s impossible to miss how similarly (and well, may I add) both artists have dealt with a similar subject and turned it into something much more meaningful than its face value.